-Here is a list of some of the major Tibetan Buddhist holidays in 2022, as well as some other important dates in the Tibetan calendar.
+Here is a list of important Tibetan Buddhist holidays in 2024 plus other major dates in the Tibetan calendar.

-Each year, the Tibetan Nuns Project publishes a calendar with the Tibetan Buddhist holidays and other important ritual dates, plus the phases of the moon, inspirational quotes, and major US and Canadian holidays.
-This beautiful 2022 calendar is available from our online store, along with prayer flags, incense, malas and much more.
-By purchasing the calendar, you help provide education, food, shelter, and health care for over 800 Tibetan Buddhist nuns living in northern India.
-Thank you!
+Each year, the Tibetan Nuns Project publishes a calendar with beautiful images by the nuns.
+Sales help provide education, food, shelter, and health care for over 800 Tibetan Buddhist nuns living in northern India.

-The animals in the Tibetan calendar are somewhat like those in the Chinese zodiac and are in the following order: Mouse, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Bird, Dog, and Boar.
+The animals in the Tibetan calendar are similar to those in the Chinese zodiac and are in the following order: Mouse, Ox, Tiger, Hare, Dragon, Snake, Horse, Sheep, Monkey, Bird, Dog, and Boar.
 The five elements are in this order: Wood, Fire, Earth, Iron, and Water.

 Losar-related rituals fall into two distinct parts.
 First, the nuns, like all Tibetans, say goodbye to the old year and let go of all its negative or bad aspects.
 Part of this involves cleaning one’s home or room from top to bottom.